Did you know?

 25% of all RVA’s reductions are achieved in as little as four weeks.

-Established in 2008, RVA Surveyors, a business rates Manchester-based company, who employ over 100 people, are one of the fastest growing business rates reduction specialists in the UK.
+Established in 2008, RVA Surveyors – a business rates Manchester-based company – who employ almost 80 people, are one of the fastest growing business rates reduction specialists in the UK.
 With industry leading success rates they offer a no reduction no fee service.

 What are business rates?